LastLeaf/snaky-rhythm/README.md

 Use arrow keys to control the snake.

-Take care of the bottom bar: **you can only control the snake when "x" is green**.
+Take care of the bottom bar: you can only control the snake **right before** "x" is turning green.

 If you have a good sense of music, this game should not be hard :smile: